auth0/docs/articles/quickstart/spa/angular/interactive.md

 Run your application and click the logout button, verify that:

-- your React application redirects you to the address you specified as one of the Allowed Logout URLs in your Application Settings
+- your Angular application redirects you to the address you specified as one of the Allowed Logout URLs in your Application Settings
 - you are no longer logged in to your application

 :::